 - To apply this conditional formatting, there are things to remember

 - Before applying the formatting we have to select the columns for which the formatting needs to be applied

 This is a guide to Conditional Formatting for Dates in Excel.
-Here we discussed how to use Conditional Formatting for Dates in Excel along with practical examples and downloadable excel template.
+Here we discussed using conditional formatting for Dates in Excel and practical examples, and a downloadable excel template.
 You can also go through our other suggested articles –